Power Legs Massager

 HighYa is supported by our readers.
 When you buy something through a link on this page, we may earn an affiliate commission.
 Learn more.

-Power Legs is an As Seen on TV foot and leg vibration platform that claims to use principles of acupressure to “refresh, restore and re-energize” your legs and feet.
+Power Legs is an As Seen on TV foot and leg vibration platform that claims to use principles of acupressure to provide relief to your feet.

-Using Power Legs is simple.
-You plug it into a wall, grab the remote that comes with the machine and select the vibration intensity you want.
+To use the device, you plug it into a wall and select the vibration intensity you want using the included remote.
 You’ll then place your feet on the device’s knobbed footrests.

-The first study we came across was published in 2014 in the Journal of Clinical and Diagnostic Research.
-The study focuses on vibration therapy as a solution for delayed-onset muscle soreness that athletes and non-athletes experience.
+A study published in 2014 in the Journal of Clinical and Diagnostic Research focuses on vibration therapy as a solution for delayed-onset muscle soreness that athletes and non-athletes experience.